 The plane does not support Iphone plugs for watching movies, BUT the plane does have Iphone charger under your seat.

 Please limit your bags, 1-2 large suitcases may be checked in.
 We suggest one bag to be you’re your personal items and the other for supplies and donations.
 South African cars are generally small and limited on cargo space.

 SA weather is very fickle.
 It can change drastically such as being hot to cooling down very quickly.
 It is best to have a variety of clothing and layer.
-Thunderstorms are normally in the afternoon.
+Thunderstorms/Rain showers are normally quick and in the afternoon.